-As a cooperative organization, the Debtor's mission is to provide cost-based, competitively-priced energy and related services to its members - that is to supply base load power to the Debtor and its members.
-In furtherance of this mission, the Debtor determined that an important attribute of its ability to predictably meet the supply needs of the member systems it serves would be to construct what has become known as the Highwood Generating Station ("HSG").
+As a cooperative organization, the Debtor's mission is to provide cost-based, competitively-priced energy and related services to its members.
+In furtherance of this mission, the Debtor determined that an important attribute of its ability to predictably meet the supply needs of the member systems it serves would be to construct what has become known as the Highwood Generating Station ("HGS").
 HGS was initially planned to be a 250 MW coal-fired power plant.

 In November 2007, YVEC advised the Debtor's Board of Trustees that it no longer desired to be a part of the HGS project and that it wished to terminate its membership in and all requirements contract with the Debtor.
-The Debtor's Board passed two resolutions on April 17, 2008 in an attempt to honor YVEC's request that it be shielded from any further liability relating to continued development of HGS.
+The Debtor's Board passed two resolutions on April 17,

+2008 in an attempt to honor YVEC's request that it be shielded from any further liability relating to continued development of HGS.
 The first resolution fixed all of the Debtor's member's investment and liability in the development of HGS as of May 1, 2008.
 The second resolution recognized those members with a continued interest in the development of HGS and that a new independent entity would be created to carry out any further development.
 The entity, named SME Electric Generation and Transmission Cooperative, Inc. ("SME") and created subsequent to this April 2008 meeting, is comprised of Beartooth, Fergus, Mid-Yellowstone, and Tongue River.
 Neither YVEC nor the City are or have ever been members of SME.